A taste of Canning Stock Route

 Wiluna Rock Holes

 “Tjukurba” means “Dreaming” in the Aboriginal language.
-Dreaming or Dreamtime is Australian Aboriginal religio-cultural view of the world and is based on inter-relation and inter-connectedness of all people and things.
+Dreaming or Dreamtime is Australian Aboriginal religio-cultural view of the world.
+It is based on inter-relation and inter-connectedness of all people and things.
 Aboriginal people believe that ancestral spirits descended on the land and created life and all geographical formations and sites.
-The Dreaming stories explain the origin of the universe and illustrate the deep connection Aboriginal people have with the land and the complex relationships between animals, plants, people and landscapes.
-In Indigenous culture, the health of the country and animals is tied to the health of the people who belong and protect that landscape.
-Dreaming stories are also spiritual or moral guides to behaviour and actions and they form the basis for the children’s upbringing.
+The Dreaming stories explain the origin of the universe.
+It illustrates the deep connection Aboriginal people have with the land and relationships with animals and plants.
+In Indigenous culture, the health of the country and animals depends on the health of people who protect that landscape.
+Dreaming stories are also moral guides to behaviour and actions and form the basis for the children’s upbringing.

 Emu Corroboree Dance

-The pictures at the Tjukurba Gallery mostly depict beautiful landscapes along the Canning Stock Route and the Gunbarrel Highway, as well as bush food and flowers, including bush bananas (Gunkula), bush tomatoes (Gungili), kangaroo and quandongs.
-Nearly half of the pictures at the Gallery are named Bush Tucker, which is another representation of the knowledge of which food can be eaten and how it is obtained, which is passed on through the art.
+The pictures at the Tjukurba Gallery mostly depict beautiful landscapes along the Canning Stock Route and the Gunbarrel Highway.
+Some pictures portray bush food and flowers, including bush bananas (Gunkula), bush tomatoes (Gungili), kangaroo and quandongs.
+Nearly half of the pictures at the Gallery are named Bush Tucker.

 Bush Tucker